-The majority of the results or findings reviewed in Table 1 (56 of 82 or 68%) used control or comparison groups to strengthen methodological rigor.
+The majority of the results or findings reviewed in Table 1 (59 of 88 or 67%) used control or comparison groups to strengthen methodological rigor.
 Most studies used suitable and well-established measuring instruments in terms of reliability and validity.
 The findings of the majority of these studies are impressive in establishing evidence that career development courses tend to positively effect desired career development objectives or output variables, e.g., career planning thoughts, career decidedness, career decision-making ability, vocational identity, internal locus-of-control, vocational/career development maturity.

-It is apparent that comprehensive career courses offered for academic credit represent a cost-effective intervention that could be described as a "mega-dose" of career services.
+Whiston (2011) suggested that career interventions should be examined from a cost-effectiveness perspective.
+The report by Folsom et al. (2004-2005) provided some discussion of this matter in terms of increased college retention following a career course.
+Reardon et al. (2015, in press) provides additional information in this regard.
+Increased graduation rate is a cost-benefit of a college career course.
+It is apparent that comprehensive career courses offered for academic credit represent an intervention that could be described as a "mega-dose" of career services.
 Such courses may include as many as 50 different, discrete career interventions.
 Moreover, career courses can be a unique intervention in that participants actually pay for the service before receiving it.
 Assuming a fee of \$100 per credit hour, a 3-hour course enrolling 30 students would generate \$9,000 in tuition fees.
-The amount of money generated by a course could be even higher if there were matching funds provided from other sources.
-Few other career interventions are likely to have the potential for generating such income.
+The amount of money generated by a course could be even higher if there were matching funds provided from other sources such as the institution itself.
+Few other career interventions are likely to have the potential for generating such monies.